 These Irish-made pieces by talented jewellery makers will add a statement to your summer outfits

 Sometimes all you need is a gorgeous piece of jewellery to complete an outfit or to simply show someone you appreciate them.
-With these talented Irish-made designs, all of whom are previous winners and runners-up in the Jewellery Category of the Irish Made Awards, get inspired to add something different to your usual looks.
+With these talented Irish made designs, all of whom are previous winners and runners-up in the Jewellery Category of the Irish Made Awards, get inspired to add something different to your usual looks.

 Chupi: Our 2017 jewellery Irish Made Awards winner was Chupi, who design and meticulously craft jewellery with love in Ireland.
 Their mission is to create timeless heirlooms made with sustainable, solid gold and precious gemstones that last forever.
 Treat yourself and get this dreamy, polished gold ring.

-Soul Engraver: Our 2020 runner-up in the Irish Made Awards was Soul Engraver, who create beautiful hand-engraved jewellery in precious metals.
+Our 2020 and 2019 runner-up in the Irish Made Awards was Soul Engraver, who create beautiful hand-engraved jewellery in precious metals.
 All their work is inspired by stories, nature, moments and deep connections – between people or places, a heritage and a living culture.
 Everything they create comes from the heart and touches the soul.
 Soul Engraver captures iconic sounds as real-life sound waves, precisely hand-carved into precious metals.